 Founded in 1945 as Adyar Film Institute (a.k.a Madras Film Institute), M.G.R Government Film & Television Training Institute is the only Government-funded Film School in the state of Tamil Nadu.

-It offers three years diploma courses in Screenplay & Direction, Cinematography, Sound Recording & Engineering, Film Editing and Film Processing.
-The diplomas are approved by All India Council for Technical Education (AICTE).
+It offers three-year diploma courses in Screenplay and direction, Cinematography, Sound Recording and engineering, Film Editing, and Film Processing.
+The diplomas are approved by the All India Council for Technical Education (AICTE).

-I was literally shocked to see that the fee for a three year course in Cinematography is just 60,565 INR.
+I was literally shocked to see that the fee for a three-year course in Cinematography is just 60,565 INR.
 And yes, it includes tuition, hostel, food and film society fee.
 The Government of Tamil Nadu has highly subsidized the cost of the course.
-You need to have a Bachelor Degree in any discipline from any UGC recognized university to take admission in M.G.R.
+You need to have a Bachelor’s Degree in any discipline from any UGC recognized university to take admitted in M.G.R.

 So gathering information about courses is not that easy.
 Because most of them don’t have any online presence.
 Right now there are four more Government funded Film Schools in India apart from the ones listed above.

-Government Film & Television Institute founded and established as S.J Polytechnic in the year 1943.
-It is funded by Government of Karnataka and diplomas are awarded by Department of Technical Education, Government of Karnataka.
+Government Film & Television Institute was founded and established as S.J Polytechnic in the year 1943.
+It is funded by the Government of Karnataka and diplomas are awarded by the Department of Technical Education, Government of Karnataka.

 GFTI only offers two courses.
-Both have the duration of three years.
-Courses offered are Cinematography and Sound Recording & Engineering.
-The courses are Post Graduate level, so you need to have a Bachelor Degree in any discipline in order to take admission in any of their courses.
+Both have a duration of three years.
+The courses offered are Cinematography and Sound Recording and engineering.
+The courses are postgraduate level, so you need to have a Bachelor’s Degree in any discipline in order to take admission in any of their courses.